 Laboratory Testing

-- If symptoms of hypothyroidism are present, a thyrotropin test is warranted.
+- When symptoms of hypothyroidism, such as tiredness, constipation, weight gain, and cold sensitivity, are present, a thyrotropin test is warranted.[19]

-- Iron deficiency should be evaluated with a CBC count, serum iron, iron saturation, and ferritin.
+- Iron deficiency should be evaluated with a complete blood count, serum iron, iron saturation, and ferritin.
+[20]

-- Blood is more important to survival than hair, so the body will shed hair before red cell indices become microcytic.
+- Given the priority of blood for survival over hair, the body prioritizes shedding hair before red blood cell indices become microcytic.

-- Ferritin behaves as an acute phase reactant, and inflammation can result in normal ferritin levels in an individual who is iron deficient.
+- Ferritin acts as an acute-phase reactant, and inflammation can result in normal ferritin levels in an iron-deficient individual.

-- A low ferritin confirms iron deficiency; a normal ferritin level does not exclude iron deficiency.
+- Low ferritin confirms iron deficiency; a normal ferritin level does not exclude iron deficiency.

 - Iron saturation is the most sensitive indicator of iron deficiency.